ZJUFanLab/scSpace/README.md

 - `--dim`: the dimension of extracted characteristic representation across scRNA-seq and ST data
 - `--batch_size`: the batch size for multiple layer perceptron model training
 - `--lr`: the learning rate for multiple layer perceptron model training
-- `--epoch_num`: the total epoch number for multiple layer perceptron model training
+- `--epoch_num`: the total epoch number for simple multiple layer perceptron model training
 - `--hidden_size`: the hidden layer size for simple multiple layer perceptron model
 - `--sub_cluster`: apply sub-clustering analysis for a specific cell type.
 If `FLASE` scSpace would apply clustering for all cells in scRNA-seq data
 - `--Ks`: the number of nearest cells in space graph